amitmerchant1990/reverie/dates.md

 - revise and resubmit for another round of reviews (typically papers will go back to the same action editor and reviewers)
 - submit their paper *and reviews* to a publication venue

 Current publication venues participating in ARR are listed below.
-If you represent a publication venue and would like to be added to this list, please contact the [ARR editors](/people).
+If you represent a publication venue and would like to be added to this list, please see [this page](https://aclrollingreview.org/organizers).

 | Venue | Commitment Date |
 |---------------------|------------|